civictechindex/BOP/.github/ISSUE_TEMPLATE/interview-priority-analysis.md

 - [ ] Move this issue from the ‘Prioritized Backlog’ to ‘In progress’ (see animated GIF below)
 #### This brigade interview needs the following work done:
 - [ ] 1.
 Transcription verification
-    - [ ]  Add data organization label & remove transcription verification label
+    - [ ]  Add PA Data organization label & remove PA Transcription verification label
 - [ ] 2.
 Data organization
-    - [ ]  Add coding label & remove data organization label.
+    - [ ]  Add PA coding label & remove PA Data organization label.
 - [ ]  3.
 Coding
-    - [ ]  Add tagging label & remove coding label.
+    - [ ]  Add PA Tagging label & remove PA Coding label.
 - [ ] 4.
 Tagging
    - [ ]  Mark this issue as Done by clicking the button on the bottom of the issue
 ![Screen Shot 2021-01-26 at 10 41 35 AM](https://user-images.githubusercontent.com/37763229/105889502-16c1e780-5fc3-11eb-8473-f2319059c719.png)